dansmyers/IntroToCS/Labs/7-Hurricane.md

 songs = []
 ```

 Change the name of the mix to be whatever you want.
 Then use `append` to fill the `songs` list with entries.
-For example, sticking with the yacht rock theme,
+For example (sticking with the yacht rock theme):
 ```
 songs.append('Sailing by Christopher Cross') songs.append('Peg by Steely Dan')